gmullerb/project-style-checker/README.md

 * Use to check Gradle files.
 * If not set, Gradle's default version will be used.
-  * At the present, should be set in order to be compatible with the set of rules defined by [Base Style Configuration](https://github.com/gmullerb/base-style-config)
+  * But, should be set in order to be compatible with the selected, `BASE_STYLE_CONFIG_VERSION`, i.e. with the selected set of rules defined by [Base Style Configuration](https://github.com/gmullerb/base-style-config).

 [`gradle.properties`](gradle.properties):

 ```properties
  CODENARC_VERSION=1.3
 ```

-> [1] This is inherited/done by the [Base Style Configuration Wrapper plugin](https://github.com/gmullerb/base-style-config-wrapper).

 ### Assessing files